-Bentley has lifted the wraps off its new Continental GT Convertible, announcing it the "pinnacle open-top grand tourer".
+Bentley has lifted the wraps off its new Continental GT Convertible, describing it as the "pinnacle open-top grand tourer".

 Despite structural enhancements that see the 2 414 kg open-top Continental GT carry a 160 kg weight penalty over the GT, Bentley claims a 0-100 km/h time of 3,8 seconds (just a tenth of a second slower than the coupé) and a top speed of 333 km/h.

-A newly designed neck warmer ventilation system, heated steering wheel, seats and armrests helps warm the front occupants when driving top-down in cold conditions.
-The rest of the interior remains familiar, with Bentley's new rotating 12,3-inch infotainment unit present.
+A newly designed neck warmer system and heating functions for the steering wheel, seats and armrests, helps warm the front occupants when driving top-down in cold conditions.
+The rest of the interior remains familiar, with Bentley's clever rotating 12,3-inch infotainment unit present and correct.

-Pricing and local availability are yet to be confirmed.
+Pricing and local availability have yet to be confirmed.